Industry Marketing

 Should roofers use LSA or Google Ads?

 Both channels can matter.
 Local Services Ads are worth testing where roofing is eligible because they appear in local service contexts and use a pay-per-lead model.
-Search campaigns are still useful because they provide keyword, landing page, negative keyword and conversion control.
-The best setup often uses both, with lead quality reviewed separately.
+Search campaigns provide keyword, landing-page, negative-keyword and conversion control.
+Test their qualified-opportunity and sold-job economics separately.
+Selected US roofing advertisers will begin moving from the LSA dashboard to specialized Performance Max campaigns with pay-per-lead goals from August 2026, so account owners should also prepare for migration.

 How much does a roofing lead cost?